Enric-xX/McLovinMwre/README.md

-# McLovinMwre
+# 🐍 McLovinMwre

-Educational cybersecurity concept.
-Snake game with a twist.
+> Educational cybersecurity proof of concept.

-## Disclaimer
-This is a **proof of concept** for educational purposes only.
 Not real malware.

-Do not use on systems without authorization.
+## 🎮 The Game

+Google Snake clone with McLovin theme.
+Every apple is McLovin.
+Smooth interpolation at high refresh rates.
+Animated eyes that follow your direction.
+High score saved locally.

-## Features
+## 🕹️ Controls

+- Arrow keys or WASD to move
-- Google Snake with McLovin theme
+- Eat McLovin to score
+- Don't hit walls or yourself
+- Press Space to restart on game over

+## 🛠️ Tech Stack

+- HTML5 Canvas
+- Vanilla JavaScript
 - 100Hz smooth rendering
-- High score saved locally
+- AutoHotkey v2

+## ⚠️ Disclaimer

+This project is a **proof of concept** for educational purposes only.
+It demonstrates concepts used in cybersecurity training.
+Do not use on systems without explicit authorization.

-## Usage
+## 📦 Download

-Download from Releases.
-Run `McLovin.exe`.
+Get the compiled version from [Releases](https://github.com/Enric-xX/McLovinMwre/releases).

+---
+Made with ❤️ and McLovin